motionsplan/motionsplan.dk/README.markdown

 #### Rebuild everything ####

-If you want to force a rebuild of everything, you can run this:
+If you want to force a rebuild of everything, you first need the module site-install6 which is a backport the Drupal 7 drush si commond:

+    drush site-install6 motionsplan_dk

+Now you can do:

-    drush si motionsplan_dk
+    drush site-install6 motionsplan_dk

 More information
 ----------------